stuhunter4/cars_in_movies_project/README.md

             - subdivided into top and lower 50 films that year.
         D: total cars, regardless of film presence

 * How many have a positive versus negative % change on the year before, for each category total (A, B, C, D)?
+By how much change?
 * How many cars in films (A, B, C) had a positive % change out of all cars with a positive % change (C)?
+By how much change?
 * How many cars in films (A, B, C) had a negative % change out of all cars with a negative % change (C)?
+By how much change?
 * Out of all that year's films, how many cars in films (C) have a positive versus negative % change on the year before?
+By how much change?

 ### Limitations